 Steelers stay in the locker room during national anthem as 100 NFL players protest

-The Pittsburgh Steelers remained in the locker room during the national anthem as at least 100 NFL players from several teams kneeled or locked arms nationwide just hours after a similar protest in London during the national anthem there.
+The Pittsburgh Steelers remained in the locker room during the national anthem and more than 100 NFL players from several teams kneeled or locked arms nationwide, hours after NFL Sunday kicked off with a similar protest in London criticizing President Trump’s remarks against the league’s players.

-Members of the Jacksonville Jaguars and the Baltimore Ravens either took a knee or locked arms as the U.S. national anthem was sung at London's Wembley Stadium.
-A number of teams kicked off their games Sunday afternoon.
+NFL Sunday began with members of the Jacksonville Jaguars and the Baltimore Ravens either taking a knee or locking arms as the U.S. national anthem was sung at London's Wembley Stadium, the first game since Trump launched his attacks against players who knelt during the patriotic song.

+Those who were not kneeling, including the coaches on both teams and Jaguars owner Shahid Khan, locked arms during the national anthem at the game in London’s Wembley Stadium.
+The players then stood up for “God Save the Queen,” the British anthem.

+The Pittsburgh Steelers were also noticeably absent on the field during the national anthem before their game with the Chicago Bears.
+Coach Mike Tomlin stood by himself on the sideline.
 Tomlin had said before the game that Pittsburgh’s players would remain in the locker room and that “we’re not going to let divisive times or divisive individuals affect our agenda.”
 Tomlin added that the Steelers made this choice “not to be disrespectful to the anthem but to remove ourselves from this circumstance.
 People shouldn’t have to choose.”

 Most teams in the early afternoon games locked arms in solidarity.
 At least three team owners joined their players.

-In London, those who were not kneeling, including the coaches on both teams and Jaguars owner Shahid Khan, locked arms during the national anthem at the game in London’s Wembley Stadium.
-Players taking a knee during the performance included Ravens linebacker Terrell Suggs and C.J.
-Mosley, wide receiver Mike Wallace and safety Lardarius Webb as well as Jaguars running back Leonard Fournette, linebacker Dante Fowler, defensive tackle Calais Campbell, defensive end Yannick Ngakoue and cornerback Jalen Ramsey.

-The players then stood up for “God Save the Queen,” the British anthem.
+Several New Orleans Saints players sat during the national anthem.
 The Jaguars tweeted a photo shortly after the team's defiant message with the caption: “Unity.”
 Ravens owner Steve Bisciotti released a statement posted on Twitter after the incident, saying: “We recognize our players’ influence.
 We respect their demonstration and support them 100 percent.
 All voices need to be heard.
 That’s democracy in its highest form.”

 The display marked a tumultuous weekend between the NFL and Trump, who called the players kneeling during "The Star-Spangled Banner" disrespectful.
+Trump took note of the incidents at the start of the games on Sunday.

+"Great solidarity for our National Anthem and for our Country.
+Standing with locked arms is good, kneeling is not acceptable.
+Bad ratings!"
+Trump tweeted.

-“If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast,” Trump tweeted Sunday morning.
+He wrote earlier on Twitter: “If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast,” Trump tweeted Sunday morning.
 "Fire or suspend!”

-He followed it up shortly after, tweeting: "...NFL attendance and ratings are WAY DOWN.
+"...NFL attendance and ratings are WAY DOWN.
 Boring games yes, but many stay away because they love our country.
-League should back U.S."
+League should back U.S.," he tweeted.

-Thirteen other NFL games are scheduled to take place on Sunday, with many players expected to kneel during the national anthem.
-Green Bay Packers quarterback Aaron Rodgers, who will take the field Sunday against the Cincinnati Bengals, posted a photo on Instagram of him and other players kneeling before the Ravens and Jaguars game kicked off.

 Trump's criticism began on Friday during a rally in Alabama when he called for players to be fired who disrespect the American flag.